From our Free Quilt Block Patterns Library

 To trim them to size, lay the 1/4" mark on your ruler directly over the solid outline that surrounds the block.
 Trim.
 Repeat for the three remaining sides.

-Use a dab of gluestick to adhere the #7 square to the unprinted side of the pattern between the guidelines.
+Use a dab of gluestick to adhere the #7 square to the unprinted side of the paper between the guidelines.

 With RST, position a #8 on the #7.
-Line up the point of the patch with the corner of the pattern. (see arrow)
+Line up the point of the patch with the corner of the unit. (see arrow)

 Stitch, starting and stopping a 1/4" from the ends of the solid line between #7 and #8.
 Repeat for the opposite #8.
 Press.